Valknut symbol meaning

 Similar symbols also appear on contemporary Anglo-Saxon funeral urns and on the grave goods of some Germanic people closely related to the Vikings, confirming the association between the Valknut symbol and death.

 But more than being associated with just death, it appears to have been associated with a warrior’s death, as the Valknut almost always appears alongside images of Odin, or symbols of Odin.
-Odin was the god of war and was thought to be responsible for granting victory or causing defeat.
+Odin was the god of war and was thought to be responsible for granting victory or causing defeat in battle.

 The Gotland memorial stone is the best example of an association between Odin and the Valknut.
 The stone shows the image of the Valknut above what seems to be a burial mound, and below a raven.
 Standing nearby is a man with a spear, accompanied by another raven.
 The man with the spear is almost certainly Odin, carrying his enchanted spear Gungnir.
 The two ravens are his companion ravens Huginn and Muninn (thought and memory).